Contact Current Councilmembers

-Midcoast Community Council is an elected Municipal Advisory Council to the San Mateo County Board of Supervisors, respresenting Montara, Moss Beach, El Granada, Princeton, and Miramar.
+Midcoast Community Council is an elected Municipal Advisory Council to the San Mateo County Board of Supervisors, representing Montara, Moss Beach, El Granada, Princeton, and Miramar.
 The Council has seven members elected by Midcoast voters to four-year terms.
+Contact MCC members.

 Purposes of the MCC, as stated in its Bylaws: